microsoft/BuildTourHack/stories/1/125_BONUS_InMemoryCaching.md

 This task has a dependency on [Task 1.2.2][122] and all of it's prerequisites.

 ## Task
-1. Speed up the performance of your website by caching results from polling the Shipping and Orders APIs into memory.
+1. Speed up the performance of your website by caching results from reading data from the local JSON files.
-2. Whenever you update data using the Shipping or Orders APIs, invalidate your cached data.
+2. Update the local JSON files while you are running and notice the data does not update when you refresh.
-3. Experiment with different cache sliding expirations to see what happens when you use a more or less frequent expiration.
+3. Experiment with different cache sliding expirations to see what happens when you use a more or less frequent expiration and change the local data.
+4. Whenever you update data using the Shipping or Orders APIs, invalidate your cached data.

 ## Comments